-- 2s and 3s Music CD Vol. 1 from resource kit #1117. - Lesson Truths card, Bible Verses card, and lesson 1 take-home card for each student. - Six plastic bowling pins, plastic bottles, or large plastic cups. - Soft foam ball.
+- 2s & 3s Music, vol. 1. - Six plastic bowling pins, plastic bottles, or large plastic cups. - Soft foam ball. - Take-home card, Lesson Truths card, and Bibles Verses card for each child.

 Play a game of "stop and go" to music.
 Demonstrate an action our legs can do, such as tiptoeing.
 Begin playing music and instruct the children to start tiptoeing around the room.
 Stop the music and have the children freeze.
 Next have the children hop only while the music is playing.
 Continue to start and stop the music after you demonstrate an action (e.g., walking, stomping, marching).